-Members of the Rhode Island General Assembly are seeking to pass H5188, which would apply to Congress to call a convention to propose amendments under Article V of the Constitution, otherwise known as a federal constitutional convention (Con-Con).
+Members of the Rhode Island General Assembly are seeking to pass H5140 and H5385, which would apply to Congress to call a convention to propose amendments under Article V of the Constitution, otherwise known as a federal constitutional convention (Con-Con).

-Please help stop H5188 by contacting your state legislators.
+Please help stop H5140 and H5385 by contacting your state legislators.
 Urge them to oppose an Article V constitutional convention and to vote against all resolutions calling for one.
 Inform them of the dangers of a Con-Con and of the benefits of using nullification instead.

 Members of the Rhode Island General Assembly are seeking to pass a resolution applying to Congress to “call a Convention for proposing Amendments,” under Article V of the Constitution, otherwise known as a federal constitutional convention (Con-Con) or “convention of states,” as some erroneously refer to it.

-House Resolution No. 5188 (H5188) follows the wording of Mark Meckler’s Convention of States (COS) Project application, urging Congress to call a convention to propose amendments “that impose restraints on the federal government, limit the power and jurisdiction of the federal government, and limit the terms of office for its officials and for members of Congress.”
+House Joint Resolution No. 5140 (H5140) and House Joint Resolution No. 5385 (H5385) follow the wording of Mark Meckler’s Convention of States (COS) Project application, urging Congress to call a convention to propose amendments “that impose restraints on the federal government, limit the power and jurisdiction of the federal government, and limit the terms of office for its officials and for members of Congress.”

 The late Supreme Court Justice Antonin Scalia understood the danger of a constitutional convention.
-While he voiced support for one at a 1979 event, the justice had reversed his opinion by 2014 due to the uncertainty of what could come out of it.
 In 2015, Scalia reiterated his opposition to an Article V convention, stating “this is not a good century to write a constitution.”
 Furthermore, what kind of delegates would Rhode Island send to such a convention?
+Constitutionalist conservatives or RINO moderates and liberals?

 In 1979, then-U.S. Senator Barry Goldwater of Arizona, correctly warned about an Article V convention: